 The bulkiness of a helmet plays into this perception of weight.
 Cheap helmets made with a basic ABS construction are thick and feel cumbersome.
 The Anon Raider was the worst offender from our list, but it’s still much better than even cheaper helmet options (and it’s no coincidence that no helmets under $70 made the cut).
 In contrast, our top picks all have a low profile fit and don’t feel like you’re hauling around a heavy appendage.

 It’s a simple but appreciated feature: a clip at the back of most ski helmets to slide goggle straps through.
 This helps reduce the risk of losing your ski goggles in a crash or otherwise.
 Some models are also offering internal routing.
 There isn’t a huge performance upgrade in doing this, but some folks prefer the sleeker low-profile look where you can’t see the goggle strap—and perhaps it holds slightly better should you go full yard sale with your crash.

 Most helmets are compatible with some sort of audio system.
-For example: Smith works with Skullcandy and Giro is compatible with Outdoor Tech.
-In either case, the ear cups have a built-in pocket that can accommodate speakers.
-“Audio” helmet models will have built-in speakers and a cable to attach to a phone or music player.
+For example: Smith and Giro work well with Outdoor Tech's Chip systems.
+In both cases, the ear cups have a built-in pocket that can accommodate speakers.
+“Audio” helmets like POC's Communication line will have integrated speakers and a cable to attach to a phone or music player.
 If you go this route, plan on spending a little extra to get quality speakers and reliable electronic hardware.
 Simply put, cheaper options don’t sound as good and are prone to failing.
 While skiing, it’s always a good idea to keep the volume down or have speakers that are non-noise cancelling for safety.
 While it may impact sound quality, the safety tradeoff of being able to hear other skiers or someone shouting at you is a net win.